 Your spouse's and children's expenses won't be deductible unless they work for your company and are involved in the out-of-town business meetings.
 The tax code will, however, pay for at least part of your expenses.
 In some cases, that could be more than you expect.

 Take lodging.
-When you share a room, the charge for added occupants typically is not double the fee for one guest.
+When you share a room, the charge for added occupants typically is not double the fee for 1 guest.
 That means that for the days you conduct business, most of your family-shared room will be deductible.